WHAT TO DO IN LOCARNO, SWITZERLAND

 Valle Maggia is easily accessible via car or bus.
 The local bus number 315 leaves regularly from Locarno.
 You can get out at any stop and explore an area/sight and then get on the next bus 30 or 60 minutes later.

 Make sure to plan enough time for Valle Maggio – to see the main attraction in this valley, you will need about one day.

-FINAL THOUGHTS ON BEST PLACES TO VISIT IN LOCARNO
+FINAL THOUGHTS ON THE BEST PLACES TO VISIT IN LOCARNO

-Locarno / Ascona is surely one of the most beautiful regions in Switzerland.
+Locarno is surely one of the most beautiful regions in Switzerland.
 It is a perfect mix of Italy and…the German-speaking part of Switzerland.
 Actually, it feels a lot like Italy.
 And Italy is never a bad idea, right?

-Though Locarno isn’t as famous as other areas, I hope you will enjoy the area and the tips with the best things to do in Locarno/Ascona in a few days.
+Though Locarno isn’t as famous as other areas, I hope you will enjoy the area and the tips on the best things to do in Locarno/Ascona in a few days.
 Enjoy and stay safe!